bhisma-adhikari/demo-springboot-rest-hibernate-mysql/README.md

 # Getting Started:

+1. Clone the project.
-1. Make sure mysql server is up and running on port 3306.
+3. Make sure mysql server is up and running on port 3306.
-2. Create an "empty" database `demo-springboot-rest-hibernate-mysql`.
+4. Create an "empty" database `demo-springboot-rest-hibernate-mysql`.
-3. Update database details in `application-yml`, if needed.
+5. Update database details in `application-yml`, if needed.
-4. Run the project.
+6. Run the project.

 # Known Bugs: